Jimbly/LD34-two-button-growth/README.md

 * X Text saying you need to press button or not press button
 * X player winning goes farther ahead
 * X Multi gamepad support
-* reverb on wavy level
-* rock that speeds it up, flower that slows down - add these power ups as a new level 3 that introduces them
+* X rock that speeds it up, flower that slows down - add these power ups as a new level 3 that introduces them
 * Make pretty
-* mp3 all sounds for firefox?
+  * better grass/dirt
+  * cloud made of 5-10 puffs that are moving around
+* Music
+* Rate limit sound playing to be safe
+* Test on laptop
+* Add touch device as input
 * High score name submission
-* Polish, polish, polish
 * Colors, better indication of what's going on on player start screen
+* ? deterministic level generator + powerup placer
 * Use full window width for gameplay, don't do scaled thing?
 * Set font size on #screen and inherit for more consistent UI, or just make immediate mode text function